Networks initiated as part of the project

 Individual actors with relevant competence and background in the cultural field.

-Thomas Prestø, founder and artistic director of Tabanka Dance Company, dancer and activist (Norway)
+Thomas Prestø, founder and artistic director of Tabanka Dance Ensemble, dancer and activist (Norway).

-- The Faroe Islands: Nadia Abraham, filmmaker and founder of FIMFF, Faroe Islands Minority FilmFestival.
+- The Faroe Islands: Nadia Abraham, founder and artistic director of FIMFF, Faroe Islands Minority FilmFestival.

-- Sweden: Ninos Josef, dancer (Royal Swedish Ballet) and actor (Dramaten), editor in chief of Cultwatch, board member of Konstnärsnämnden (Swedish arts grants committee)
+- Sweden: Ninos Josef, dancer (previously at Royal Swedish Ballet) and actor (Dramaten), editor in chief of Cultwatch and board member of Konstnärsnämnden (the Swedish Arts Grants Committee).

-Critical Friends have developed a set of recommendations through the project.
+Through the project, Critical Friends have developed a set of recommendations for art professionals, art institutions and cultural policy.

 Nordic resource centres (NFI)